google/security-research/pocs/cpus/errata/amd/1386/README.md

     syscall
 ```

-Now we zero `ymm0`, so it's previous value should be permanently lost.
+Now we zero `ymm0`, so its previous value should be permanently lost.
 The
 method here is not important, `VZEROALL` or loading some other value are all
 acceptable.